How to Choose the Best Mouse?

 It is incredibly comfortable to use with a palm grip but claw grips can get around it pretty good as well.
 Let your hands be wide, narrow with shorter or longer fingers, you’ll get around this baby pretty smoothly.

 The rival is a great choice from whichever angle you look at it.
 It is an outstanding gaming mouse for a very reasonable price.
-It is a lot less expensive than other high-end gaming mice out there and costs around $40.
+It is a lot less expensive than other high-end gaming mice out there.